Dedicated Development Team: A Mere Name or a Real Characteristic?

 Understand your project

-At first, you have to understand clearly what are your project requirements and what people you need.
-This topic is so wide that it deserves a separate article.
-Not to bother you with something you already know, I will not tell more about it here.
-Yet, if you want to learn more about how to develop a strategic project plan and what people or development model you need, check our recent article on designing a project development strategy.
+And if you want to learn more about how to develop a strategic project plan and what kind of people or dedicated team model you need, check our recent article on designing a project development strategy.

 Look for development companies

 A lot of companies that offer outstaffing services leave the hiring and managing processes to you without offering any extra support.
 Such an approach may suit someone who knows exactly what and whom they need.
-If you are not 100% sure and you do not have anyone to consult you, you should look for a company that offers added support.
-You should be able to talk to a technical specialist if you have doubts about the project.
+If you need regular guidance and support and don’t have anyone to consult you, you should look for a company that offers added support.
+You should be determined to talk to a technical specialist in case you have doubts about the project.

 Assess the development team